 Nowadays, agile is a widely used methodology in software management and there is a high demand for scrum masters, developers, testers in agile projects.
-In this article, we have compiled a list of top Agile and scrum master interview questions.
+In this article, we have compiled a list of top Agile interview questions.

 Agile Interview Questions

 Ans.
 Agile methodology is used in software development.
 It focuses on incremental development methods where the objective of the methodology is to quickly deliver the product.

 Ques.2.
 How is agile methodology different from traditional methodologies?

 Ans.
 The main difference between agile methodology and other traditional methodologies is that agile methodology follows an incremental development model whereas traditional methodologies follow a sequential model.

 In agile methodology, the development phase and testing phase run simultaneously.
 In traditional methodology, the testing phase starts once the development phase is over.